 In 2012, UConn recorded an overall record of 17-4-1, advancing to the NCAA quarterfinals for the second consecutive season and finishing the year ranked No. 6 in the country.

 In 2013, UConn concluded the season 12-3-8, recorded a 17-match unbeaten streak during the season and earned three NCAA tourney victories en route to gaining a berth in the NCAA Tournament quarterfinals for the third consecutive season.

 In Reid's 19 seasons directing the UConn Men's Soccer program a total of 17 different UConn soccer stars have earned All-American recognition including six standouts who have been honored as First Team All-Americans (Maurizio Rocha-1998, Chris Gbandi-2000 & 2001, Julius James-2006 & 2007, O'Brian White-2007, Tony Cascio-2010, Andre Blake-2012 & 2013).

-The sustained success of the UConn men's soccer program under head coach Ray Reid has allowed 29 UConn standouts to be recognized and drafted in the Major League Soccer (MLS) annual draft of young soccer stars (1999-2013).
+The sustained success of the UConn men's soccer program under head coach Ray Reid has allowed 32 UConn standouts to be recognized and drafted in the Major League Soccer (MLS) annual draft of young soccer stars (1999-2013).
 A total of 13 UConn players have been MLS First Round selections with 2000 National Player of the Year Chris Gbandi being the No. 1 pick in the First Round of the 2000 MLS Draft.
 In January of 2014, Andre Blake became the first goalkeeper to ever be selected No. 1 overall in the MLS SuperDraft after he was selected by the Philadelphia Union and striker Cyle Larin was taken No. 1 in 2015 by Orlando City, marking the first time any college program boasted back-to-back No. 1 overall selections.

 Prior to being named head coach of men's soccer at the University of Connecticut on December 18, 1996, Ray Reid served as head coach of the Southern Connecticut State University men's soccer program for eight years (1989-1996).